ropensci/rtweet/tests/testthat/_snaps/search_tweets.md

     Code
       search_tweets("stats", type = "all")
     Error <rlang_error>
-      `type` must be one of "mixed", "recent", or "popular".
+      `type` must be one of "mixed", "recent", or "popular", not "all".